Does Bing falsely accuse blog and website owners that their sites are under spam?

 Imagine the owner of a new website received a response that his website is under spam.
 Why this article?
 My blog, on which this article is published, has a good position in Google, Yandex, and even the Czech search engine.

-Bill Gates is known as the co-founder of Microsoft Corporation and Bing search engine belongs to Microsoft, therefore, if I am right, that's the reason my blog which has many articles about Bill Gates is now labeled spam.
+Bill Gates is known as the co-founder of Microsoft Corporation, and the Bing search engine belongs to Microsoft; therefore, if I am right, that's the reason my blog, which has many articles about Bill Gates, is now labeled spam.
 If that's the case, what about other blogs or website owners experiencing similar problems?

 Recently, I stumbled upon one of my articles about Bill Gates in the Bing search engine.
-When I tried to click, a warning notice pop up, it reads: "Site might be dangerous, we suggest that choose another site: If you continue to this site, it could download malicious software that can harm your device."
+When I tried to click, a warning notice popped up; it reads: "This site might be dangerous.
+We suggest that you choose another site.
+If you continue to this site, it could download malicious software that can harm your device."

-The seriousness of the problem after Bing labeling your blog or website under spam can remain infinite.
-You will not appear also in Yahoo search engine because the two search engine companies have joined as one company.
+The seriousness of the problem after Bing labels your blog or website as spam can remain infinite.
+You will also not appear in the Yahoo search engine because the two search engine companies have joined as one company.

 Bing must emulate or learn something significant from Google because in this world, no matter how lies reign supreme, it takes only a matter of time to be buried by the truth.